 As great as primers can be for some people, I really don’t think it’s essential to achieve great looking skin.
 Primers were only introduced into the makeup industry in the past decade or so.
 I remember a time when there was no such thing as primers and I got along just fine without it, as did makeup artists and the likes.

-Anonymous asked: how can i make my own brushcleaner? (to clean my make-up brushes, obvi)
+Anonymous said: how can i make my own brushcleaner? (to clean my make-up brushes, obvi)